ant-media/ant-media-documentation/docs/guides/advanced-usage/webhooks.md

 	- `streamName`: The name of the stream (can be null).
 	- `category`: The category of the stream (can be null).
 	- `subscriberId`: Subscriber id of the webrtc player.
 You can pass subscriber id to .publish() and .play() methods in all SDKs.
 	- `mainTrackId`: The stream ID of the main track broadcast.
-In conference context this will be stream id of the room.
+In a conference context, this will be the stream id of the room.
-	- `timestamp`: The current server timestamp miliseconds as string.
+	- `timestamp`: The current server timestamp milliseconds as a string.

 10. **`subtrackLeftTheMainTrack`**
-	- **Trigger**: Fired when a subtrack has left the main track.
-In video conferencing applications, this event signifies that a new stream has left from the room.
-E.g. participant left the room
+	- **Trigger**: Fired when a sub-track has left the main track.
+In video conferencing applications, this event signifies that a new stream has left the room. e.g., The participant left the room
 	- **Payload (JSON)**:
 	```json
 	{